GLOBAL MARKETS-Europe's longest stocks sell-off of the year abates

 Investor concern over the progress of a massive U.S. tax reform plan showed no sign of abating as two Republican lawmakers on Wednesday criticised the Senate’s latest proposal.

-U.S. President Donald Trump hit back, tweeting: “Tax cuts are getting close!”
+U.S. President Donald Trump hit back, tweeting that “Tax cuts are getting close!”

 “If we look at what the markets are focusing on, it’s still very much the tax cut debates in the U.S., and how much progress there’s going to be on this front,” said Mitul Kotecha, head of Asia macro strategy for Barclays in Singapore.